Professor of Law

 - Member of the New York and Connecticut Bars and the U.S. District Court, Southern and Eastern Districts of New York

-Camille Carey is the Vice Dean and Associate Dean for Academic Affairs.
+Camille Carey is the Dean of the UNM School of Law.
 She also holds the Karelitz Chair in Evidence and Procedure.

 Carey began her teaching career at Yale Law School, where she was a Robert M. Cover Teaching Fellow and Clinical Lecturer.
 At Yale, she established and taught the Domestic Violence Clinic, which focused on serving immigrant and low-income women.
 The Clinic represented clients in tort, family law, immigration, housing, public benefit, unfair trade practice, and other related claims.
 She also taught in Yale’s Community Lawyering Clinic.